Board of Directors

 Credit unions are different from other financial institutions because they are not-for-profit cooperatives whose primary goal is to serve their members.
 Our Board of Directors is also unlike our counterparts who serve on the boards of commercial banks.
 Credit union board members, including those at Tucson Old Pueblo Credit Union, serve as unpaid volunteers.

 The seven members who serve on Tucson Old Pueblo Credit Union’s Board set the credit union’s policies and maintain the best interests of our member-owners.
 They each serve three-year elected terms and never receive any monetary compensation for their efforts.
-Their commitment to the credit union philosophy of “Serving Those Who Serve” drives their service to our members.
+They are guided by the credit union philosophy of serving members.

 I relocated to Tucson in 1979 to attend the University of Arizona and have since called The Old Pueblo home.
 My wife and I love what Tucson has had to offer our family; both professionally and socially.
 My primary career path has been business development, with a focus on business start-ups and reorganization.
 I currently hold the position of CEO for Chicago Music Store, LLC and Chicago Store Properties, LLC.
 My formal education includes a B.A. from Montclair State University and a M.M. from the University of Arizona.
 I joined the Board of Directors for Tucson Old Pueblo Credit Union in 2013 to be part of a locally driven financial institution where service to members and the community are of the highest priority.